Geotab/sdk/src/new.md

 ## 5.7.1508

 * DriverChangeSearch received new search points including: DeviceSearch, DriverSearch, FromDate and ToDate.
-Checkout the [API Reference](https://my.geotab.com/sdk/default.html#/api) for more details
+Checkout the [API Reference]({{site.baseurl}}/software/api/reference/) for more details

 * DistributionList is now supported by the API.
-Checkout the [API Reference](https://my.geotab.com/sdk/default.html#/api) for more details.
+Checkout the [API Reference]({{site.baseurl}}/software/api/reference/) for more details.
 Some related objects are still pending support (Notification, NotificationTemplate, BinaryData)

-* [Add-In examples](https://my.geotab.com/sdk/default.html#/addinExamples) have been added to SDK documentation
+* <a href="https://github.com/Geotab/sdk-addin-samples" aria-label="Add-In examples in SDK documentation">Add-In examples</a> have been added to SDK documentation

 * When searching for Zones you can now specify a traversal method of the group tree.
 You can choose to include just the specified element, just the ancestors, just the descendents, or both ancestors and descendents.
-See the ZoneSearch object in the [API Reference](https://my.geotab.com/sdk/default.html#/api) for more details
+See the ZoneSearch object in the [API Reference]({{site.baseurl}}/software/api/reference/) for more details

 * Fix documentation for object properties